Pathoschild/smapi-mod-dump/README.md

   broken in \*   | Mods which broke in that game version. okay           | Mods which work fine in the latest versions (and don't fit one of the next two categories). okay (Harmony) | Mods which work fine in the latest versions, and use Harmony to patch the game code.
 Using many Harmony mods together often causes conflicts, so these are separate for testing. okay (special groups) | Mods which work fine in the latest version, but need to be tested separately from other mods.
-That include [Pong](https://www.nexusmods.com/stardewvalley/mods/1994) (which overrides the entire game) and [Please Fix Error](https://www.nexusmods.com/stardewvalley/mods/6492) (which spams fake errors).
+That include [Betwitched](https://www.nexusmods.com/stardewvalley/mods/10172) (which prevents loading a save without a Twich username + auth token configured), [Please Fix Error](https://www.nexusmods.com/stardewvalley/mods/6492) (which spams fake errors), and [Pong](https://www.nexusmods.com/stardewvalley/mods/1994) (which overrides the entire game).

 * `source` has the latest source code for each open-source SMAPI mod.
 This only has the _code_, it doesn't mirror the Git history.
 Since many repositories contain multiple mods, mods in `compiled`